Hiring Lara (3) - Listening for Stars in Meaningless Words

 I’d spent a lot of time listening to a satellite pretending to be a star, searching for meaning where she simply hadn’t intended any.

-I also knew I was looking for direction in a task that was supposed to be autonomous.
+I also knew, every single time that I did it, that I was looking for direction in a task that was supposed to be autonomous.

 My experience of the task was truly meta from the very beginning: I was experiencing autonomy and the debilitation curve (the 'oh crap I have no idea what I am doing' rollercoaster) while writing autonomously about an autonomous conversation about autonomy.